gibbed/DemonsSoulsDebug/README.md

 ## What it achieves
 * Enables the title debug menu.
 * Enables the runtime debug menu (press start+select to toggle).
-* Increases memory allocations so the Northern Limit area files can be loaded.
+* Increases memory arena sizes so the Northern Limit area files can be loaded.

 ## Requires
 * LLVM.